Cardigan, Ceredigion: Demographics

 Cardigan is the second largest town in Ceredigion with 4,203 inhabitants (2001), reducing slightly to 4,184 at the 2011 census.

 At the 2001 census more than 69% of the residents were recorded as being able to speak or understand spoken Welsh, with 45% able to speak, read and write in the language.
 In 2011 54.6% were able to speak Welsh.
 In 1176, and again 800 years later, the National Eisteddfod was held in the town (also in 1942).
 In 2003 the community, together with the Welsh Language Board, set up a language action plan designed to provide opportunities for people of all ages to get together to speak Welsh.

-Local government

-Cardigan is an ancient borough which had its own municipal council from the early nineteenth century.
-In 1889, Cardiganshire County Council was formed, although the former county town was rarely the venue for its meetings.
+Governance

+There are two tiers of local government covering Cardigan, at community (town) and county level: Cardigan Town Council (Cyngor Tref Aberteifi) and Ceredigion County Council (Cyngor Sir Ceredigion).
+The town council meets at Ty Cadwgan at Cardigan Castle, and has its offices at 36 Pendre.
+Cardigan Town Council comprises thirteen councillors.
+Following the 2017 election the council was unique in Wales for having a female majority (seven women, six men).

+Administrative history

+Cardigan was an ancient parish, also known as St Mary's after its parish church.
+The town was administered as a borough from 1284, when it received its first municipal charter.

+In 1832, the Cardigan constituency was enlarged to include the Bridgend and Abbey hamlets of the parish of St Dogmaels on the south side of the River Teifi in Pembrokeshire.
+The borough of Cardigan was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country; as part of those reforms the borough was enlarged to match the constituency.
+The borough then straddled Cardiganshire and Pembrokeshire until 1889, when the Local Government Act 1888 directed that boroughs could no longer straddle county boundaries, and so the borough was placed entirely in Cardiganshire.

+The Cardiganshire assizes were held at Cardigan Castle until 1763 when they transferred to Shire Hall on High Street.
+In 1889, Cardiganshire County Council was formed; unlike the assizes, it chose to hold its meetings alternately at Lampeter Town Hall and Aberaeron Town Hall.
 Levi James, one of the town's two inaugural county councillors, was immediately made an alderman and became the second chairman of the council.
-Cardigan is a significant regional administrative centre for West Wales.

-Cardigan Town Council comprises thirteen councillors who represent the local community.
-Following the 2017 election the council was unique in Wales for having a female majority (seven women, six men).
+The borough of Cardigan was abolished in 1974 under the Local Government Act 1972.
+A community called Cardigan was created instead, covering the area of the abolished borough.
+District-level functions passed to Ceredigion District Council, which was in turn replaced in 1996 by Ceredigion County Council.
+Some of the parts of the old parish of St Dogmaels which had been included in Cardigan borough in 1836 were returned to Pembrokeshire in 2003.

 Amenities

-The town has a hospital, college, modern arts centre (with three-screen cinema), theatre and recently refurbished 19th century guildhall housing market stalls.
+The town has several health centres, a college, modern arts centre (with three-screen cinema), theatre and recently refurbished 19th century guildhall housing market stalls.
 For shopping there are supermarkets, town centre shops and several trading estates.